microsoft/ivy/doc/proving.md

     type t

 This can be read as "let `t` be a type".
-This judgement is admissible provided `t` is fresh symbol that has not been used up to this point in the development.
+This judgemnt is admissible provided `t` is new symbol that has not been used up to this point in the development.

 Functions and individuals